dariopellegrini/Spike/README.md

 ```

 By default `mapping` function returns `null` if a mapping error is thrown.
-In order to throw mapping error, `mappingThrowable` function is available.
+In order to throw mapping error `mappingThrowable` function is available.

 ### Coroutine
 Mapping process can be expensive for large body sizes and can block main thread, freezing UI.